As an Amazon Associate we earn from qualifying purchases.

 Graph of a quadratic polynomial with no zeros

-Therefore, we can summarise from the above three cases, geometrically, a quadratic polynomial can have either two distinct zeros or two equal zeros or no zero.
+Therefore, we can summarise from the above three cases, a quadratic polynomial can have either two distinct zeros or two equal zeros or no zero.
 In other words, a quadratic polynomial can have at most two zeros.

 Cubic polynomial